janusqa/wordpress-dev-univ/README.md

 - Activate plugin
 - in edit.js surround your jsx with a ```<div {...blockProps}>YOUR JSX HERE</div>```.
 This allows you to interact with the block via clicking etc.
 - customize look of block with css via style.scss and editor.scss (note style.scss is loaded on both backend and front end)
+- front-end is handled from render.php and view.js.
+They work in tandem to bring your frontend to life